HendrikPetertje/rails-with-webpack/README.md

 PS: Check the last lines of my `.gitignore` to learn how to deal with all these new files. you probably don't want to commit your build output or pointer.txt.

+### Bonus: Insert webpack in assets:precompile
+Check the `lib/tasks/before_assets_precompile.rake` file to see how I'm injecting webpack asset building into `rails assets:precompile`

 ## Install and use this project instead

 execute the following commands (assuming you have ruby & yarn installed on your